bunop/isoSegmenter/INSTALL.md

-                        Set window size in bp (default: '100000') --y_max Y_MAX         Set max value in graph (default: '65') --y_min Y_MIN         Set min value in graph (default: '30')
+                        Set window size in bp (default: '100000') --y_max Y_MAX         Set max value in graph (default: '65') --y_min Y_MIN         Set min value in graph (default: '30') --isochore_min_size ISOCHORE_MIN_SIZE
+                        Set how many windows an isochore need to have (default: '2')

+If you use isoSegmenter in your work, please cite this manuscripts:

+    Cozzi P, Milanesi L, Bernardi G. Segmenting the Human Genome into Isochores.
+    Evolutionary Bioinformatics.
+2015;11:253-261. doi:10.4137/EBO.S27693

 ```

 ## Installing isoSegmenter using docker